asetalias/asetalias.github.io/README.md

 - `https://help.github.com/articles/syncing-a-fork/`
 - Once you update the forked repo make sure you `rebase` the changes and then open the PR.
 - Ref: `http://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository`
-- Upload Screenshot(s) or provide a link to working demo of the website while making a PR.
+- Upload Screenshot(s) or provide a link to the working demo of the website while making a PR.

 ## Contributors
-- @thisisayush
-- @parthsharma2
-- @AniVerma17
-- @ConformalTomb
-- @aniketmaithani
-- @bhanuvrat
-- @ATB00ker
-- @vipulgupta2048
-- @omi10859
-- @Manas-Kashyap
-- @JoyBhalla
-- @akshat0047
-- @vips28
-- @utkarsh2102
+Thanks to all the generous contributions both offline and online by our members, is behind the magic of everything that ALiAS does.
+Head over to the [Contributors](https://github.com/asetalias/asetalias.github.io/graphs/contributors) section to get the full list of these people.

+## License
+The source code is under [MIT license](https://github.com/asetalias/asetalias.github.io/blob/master/LICENSE.md).